 Initially – all individuals were liable to pay the USC if their gross annual income was more than €4004 (€77 a week).

-In Budget 2012 - the threshold for paying USC was increased – so that only people on incomes over €10036 a year (€193 a week) pay the charge from January 2012
+In Budget 2012 – (Fine Gael / Labour) the threshold for paying USC was increased – so that only people on incomes over €10036 a year (€193 a week) paid the charge from January 2012

-The rates for USC from January 2012 are as follows
+The rates for USC in 2012 were as follows

 Zero if total income is under €10036 a year